AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 Venue · Anchorage

-We're hosted on Southcentral Foundation's Alaska Native Health Campus — at the Nuka Learning & Wellness Center, a modern facility built specifically for the kind of multi-format learning day this summit is designed around.
+We're hosted on the Alaska Native Health Campus at Southcentral Foundation, in the Nuqałi Building.
+A modern facility built specifically for the kind of multi-format learning day this summit is designed around.

-The space is bright and flexible: a main plenary room, breakout spaces, and an open hub where breakfast, breaks, and sponsor activations happen throughout the day.
+The space is bright and flexible: a main plenary room, breakout spaces and an open hub where breakfast, breaks and sponsor activations happen throughout the day.
 Free on-site parking.
-Centrally located in Anchorage on Tudor Centre Drive, with hotels and dining within walking distance.
+Centrally located in Anchorage on Tudor Centre Drive.

 Address